"Forget roses. Forget forget-me-nots. Forget bulbs that wait forever

 Teresa of Avila, Patron Saint of Via Negativa and On Friendship, Your Impossible Voice

-A thing that is bigger than 140 characters, Rappahannock Review (& featured interview!)
+A thing that is bigger than 140 characters, Rappahannock Review

 The Laughter Age and Electrical Fire at 3AM (as Mercury Stations Direct), Zocalo Public Square

-Online Dating, and Untold Pact in Prairie Schooner
+Online Dating, and Untold Pact, Prairie Schooner

-Forgiving the Body, in RHINO
+Forgiving the Body, RHINO

-Home in The National Poetry Review
+Home, The National Poetry Review

-Orchard Burning in Lunch Ticket
+Orchard Burning, Lunch Ticket

-Wake, Trailer Trash, and Epilogue in Tupelo Quarterly
+Wake, Trailer Trash, and Epilogue, Tupelo Quarterly

 TRAILER TRASH is a book about the cotton-country of Riverside County, Southern California, in the 1980s/90s.
 A book about poverty, ravaged landscape, and gender, it touches on a fuller, dustier California than Hollywood would have you believe.